 Find pain points for users visiting A. Lynn’s website and make redesign recommendations for a responsive website.
 A. Lynn’s founder was concerned about a high bounce rate on her homepage, and wished to add a “fit calculator” feature to help simplify the current Fit Guide & Starter Kit process.

-In addition to our own internal analysis of A. Lynn’s website, our team recruited users to conduct exploratory interviews and usability testing.
-The results from our usability testing echoed our findings from our internal audit of the site:
+In addition to our own internal analysis of A. Lynn’s website, we created and sent a screener survey [link] to identify users in our client’s target market.
+We conducted exploratory interviews with previous shoppers of the site and through our screener survey, conducted usability tests on our client’s current website with potential users.
+The results from our usability testing echoed our findings from our own heuristic analysis.

 Users believed A. Lynn was offering custom-tailored clothing, that fit exactly to the users’ specifications.
 While A.Lynn does offer more sizing options it does not offer custom tailored clothing to customers.
 So why weren’t users visiting the site on A. Lynn’s value proposition?